mattwfranchi/police-deployment-patterns/README.md

 # Disparities in Police (NYPD) Deployment Patterns
 Code to reproduce results in "Detecting disparities in police deployments using dashcam data" (2023) by Matt Franchi, J.D.
 Zamfirescu-Pereira, Wendy Ju, and Emma Pierson.
+To appear in ACM FAccT '23.

 ## Reproducing results
 1. **Virtual environment setup.** Our code is run within a conda environment, with all analysis performed on a Linux Ubuntu HPC resource.
 This environment can be reproduced by running `conda env create --prefix YOUR_PATH_HERE -- file fpp_policing_env.yml`.
 Once the environment has been set up successfully, activate it before running any code by running the command `conda activate YOUR_PATH_HERE`.